 If you’re impressed with the CoolSculpting results you see, then it might be time to schedule a consultation with a provider.
 If not, you might want to think about other options.

 If you still have quite a bit of weight to lose in order to reach your target weight, then it may be a good idea to hold off on the CoolSculpting treatment.
 Prospective patients need to understand that this is not a weight-loss procedure and will destroy only small amounts of fat.

 While it’s not unsafe to undergo the procedure if you are overweight or obese, the results will be disappointing.
 It’s best to wait until you are happy with your progress and you can maintain a stable weight.
 If you do not practice good lifestyle habits after the procedure, you are likely to gain weight once again, negating the improvements to your problem areas.

 CoolSculpting is also not appropriate for pregnant women or people with Lymphatic diseases.
 It’s also not a good idea for people who have certain chronic health conditions or have recently undergone surgery to have CoolSculpting treatments.
 Each patient’s candidacy is assessed individually and is based on a number of different factors, including health history and specific concerns.

 You can do all the online research you want, but there’s nothing more valuable than discussing CoolSculpting with an experienced plastic surgeon if you’re considering the procedure.

 If you’re looking for expert advice in Houston, Texas, then come to Vitenas Cosmetic Surgery and meet with acclaimed plastic surgeon Dr. Paul Vitenas.
-Dr. Vitenas offers CoolSculpting and other body contouring options and will help guide you to the best solution for your needs.
-Call 281.484.0088 to schedule your consultation.
+Dr. Vitenas offers CoolSculpting and other body contouring options at his office and will help guide you to the best solution for your needs based on your experience, target weight, skin condition, and specific problem areas.
+Call 281-484-0088 to schedule your consultation.